bareboat-necessities/bbn_sensors_hub_C/README.md

 - Alternator 'W' to Board '+' INPUT on 2-pin terminal

-Some people also add a circuit with zener diod in between optocoupler input and alternator to cut off higher voltages for better protection.
+Some people also add a circuit with
+Zener diode in between optocoupler input and alternator to cut off higher voltages for better protection.

 Output to esp32: